tarantuli/enchanters-manual/setup.md

 ## Crystals

 1. Each player takes 5 crystals.
-1. If the Cave of Fools is the selected village card, each player takes 25 crystals instead.
+1. If the *Cave of Fools* is the selected village card, each player takes 25 crystals instead.
-1. If a player has of Sculptors as his starting enchantment, he takes an additional 20 crystals.
+1. If a player has *of Sculptors* as his starting enchantment, he takes an additional 20 crystals.

 ## Desert token

-1. If you are not playing with Overlord Lerxos, the Ancient Sphinx, with village card Ne-Ne-Ne-Sethos, or with kingdom deck the Mummies, skip the rest of this section.
+1. If you are not playing with Overlord *Lerxos, the Ancient Sphinx*, with village card *Ne-Ne-Ne-Sethos*, or with kingdom deck the *Mummies*, skip the rest of this section.
 1. Take the desert token and put it on the table with a random side face up.